jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-DocumentReference.page.md

     * {{pagelink:Extension-DataStandardsWales-DocumentDigitalStatus}} supports the capture of a mandatory indication of whether the document was born digital or scanned.

   * Backport extensions
-    * R5 backports from package hl7.fhir.uv.xver-r5.r4
+    * The following extensions are based on elements in the [HL7 R5 DocumentReference](https://www.hl7.org/fhir/r5/documentreference.html) resource definition.
+See {{pagelink:Home/Introduction/Dependencies.page.md}} page for the applicable cross-version package dependency.
-      * [ExtensionDocumentReference_Attester](http://hl7.org/fhir/5.0/StructureDefinition/extension-DocumentReference.attester) supports the identifiication of the person or entity that attested to the accuracy of the document.
+      * **ExtensionDocumentReference_Attester** supports the identifiication of the person or entity that attested to the accuracy of the document.
+It is based on `DocumentReference.attester` in R5.
-      * [ExtensionDocumentReference_Version](http://hl7.org/fhir/5.0/StructureDefinition/extension-DocumentReference.version) supports the capture of an explicitly assigned identifer of a variation of the content in the DocumentReference.
+      * **ExtensionDocumentReference_Version** supports the capture of an explicitly assigned identifer of a variation of the content in the DocumentReference.
+It is based on `DocumentReference.version` in R5.